 8. Take the ChloraPrep stick from your dressing change kit; if you have the package of 3 swabs, open package; if you have the sponge with plastic handle, "crack" the wings to let the fluid soak the sponge.
-Scrub the skin going up and down and back and forth cleaning the entire area that will be under the dressing including the central line.
+Scrub the skin going up and down and back and forth cleaning the entire area that will be under the dressing.
 Scrub the skin for at least 30 seconds.
-Clean up the central line to the clamp.